shivang2806/SolidPrincipalLaravel/README.md

 ## Important Files

-- UserController
+- App\Http\Controllers\UserController
-- RepositoryServiceProvider
+- App\Providers\RepositoryServiceProvider
-- UserService
+- App\Services\UserService
-- UserRepository
+- App\Repositories\UserRepository
-- UserInterface
+- App\Interfaces\UserInterface

+## Description

+- We use Interface to define blue print, remove duplication, improve maintainability, scalability, flexibility, loosely coupled
+- We use controller only for responce
+- We use reposatory for databse data handling
+- We use service for logic handling